rithviksai3/Note-Making/README.md

 Note Making
-This user MERN stack and MongoDB for database
+This uses MERN stack and MongoDB for database